 It’s never been more important for your business to be online.
 While retail sales in Canada fell considerably in April due to COVID-19, online sales totaled $3.4 billion – an increase of 120% versus the same month last year.
 And that doesn’t even include Canadians shopping at Amazon.*

 Your online presence can be defined as how easy it is for customers and prospects to find you online.
 A strong presence will help you build your reputation, increase awareness for your business, and get your products and services in front of consumers who are searching for what you sell.

-Pre-COVID, your online presence was an important lever to help shoppers learn what you’re all about, broadcast your hours and location, and act as a potentially additional shopping channel.
-Today, it has become a crucial component of your sales process that will help enable you to do business through uncertain times, adapt quickly to change and access current – and potentially new – customers and markets.
+Pre-COVID, your online presence was an important lever to help shoppers learn what you’re all about, broadcast your hours and location, and act as a potential additional shopping channel.
+Today, it has become a crucial component of your sales process that will help enable you to do business through uncertain times, adapts quickly to change, and access current – and potentially new – customers and markets.

 Getting Online: Where Do I Start?

 If you already have a website, feel free to jump to the next section.
 Even if it’s not the greatest site right now, sprucing up what you already have can be better than starting from scratch.
 According to Brian Garside, Chief Strategist at NorthIQ Inc., if you have something online today, you’re already ahead of the curve.
 “When you create a new site from scratch, it takes some time for Google to rank you.
 Adding e-Commerce to an existing site is better than starting a whole new URL,” he says.

 Having said that, you have to start somewhere.
 And if you’re not online yet, now is the time.
 Here’s how to begin.